coomdev/coom.tech/README.md

 `npm i && tsc`

-Create a kani folder and add your crabs and countries in it.
+Create a kani folder in the parent folder and add your crabs in it.
 Output will be in a dist folder.

 Contributing